swallez/elasticsearch-arrow-experiments/README.md

 **Python examples:** the `python` directory has examples with both Pandas and Polars.
 They also illustrate two different authentication methods: one using Arrow Flight's native authentication, and one using a middleware that sets the http `Authorization` header.
 The bridge server understands both.

 **Rust example:** the `rust` directory has an exemple with Arrow.

+## ESQL serialization benchmarks

+In the Java project the `benchmarks` package contains benchmarks to compare ESQL serialization to JSON, CBOR and Arrow.

+**Size benchmark**: CBOR and Arrow produce payload sizes of comparable size.
+In Arrow number columns are more compact, but string take a bit more space (size is always a 32 bits integer).

+**Memory benchmark**: TODO.
+Arrow libraries are just dataframe wrappers around the byte buffer.
+So contrarily to CBOR, Arrow has zero deserialization cost.

+**CPU benchmark**: TODO.
+Since Arrow has no deserialization cost, we can reasonably expect CPU usage to be minimal.
+Arrow libraries also come with they own optimized computation kernels, something a user would have to bring/write with CBOR.